 If a very close friend has suffered a loss, they may look to you for help and guidance when it comes to making final arrangements for their loved one.
 There are many options when it comes to funerals – particularly cremation – so you can ease the burden by finding out the alternatives available.

-From traditional cremation to more environmentally friendly options, such as those offered by Austin based cremation specialists Green Cremation Texas, there are many variations.
+From traditional cremation to more environmentally friendly options, there are many variations.
 Doing some of the leg work in a bid to help will not only save time but could make the process far less upsetting.

 Meals and grocery supplies